menu

 Demographics

-The citizens of Okawville are very well educated compared to the average community in the nation: 35.48% of adults in Okawville have a bachelor's degree or even advanced degree.
+The education level of Okawville citizens is very high relative to the national average among all cities (21.84%): 35.48% of adults in Okawville have a bachelor's degree or even advanced degree.

 The per capita income in Okawville in 2022 was $38,959, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $155,836 for a family of four.
 However, Okawville contains both very wealthy and poor people as well.